 While we have the MT 07 (FZ 07) apart it is a great time to do this airbox modification.
 Now bear in mind this may void your warranty so do it at your own risk.

 Now in the video below they cut off the snorkel tube restrictor flush.
 I like to leave around 1/2 inch of plastic so that it fits into the filter and stops from vibrating or moving around.
 The DNA air filter will have a slightly larger opening than the K&N filter so cutting it flush will be fine.

 All you need is a sharp knife or hacksaw to cut off the plastic.
 Now your filter will be able to breath more which means more power for your motorbike.

 Some people also cut off the top snorkel as well I prefer to leave this on as it serves a function to restrict water from entering into the air filter.

 You can do the FZ07 air filter mod and still use the stock air filter.
 This won’t be a problem.
 It is a nice free upgrade.

 Side Effects of Exhaust and High Flow Air Filter

-Sometimes the problem with doing an aftermarket exhaust and high flow air filter mod is the MT 07 could run lean.
+Sometimes the problem with installing an aftermarket exhaust and high flow air filter mod is that the MT 07 could run lean.
 More air and the same amount of fuel will cause the bike to run hotter and start to pop when you come off the throttle.

 Now many people like the deceleration popping sound, I know I do, but it is not ideal for your engine or your neighbors.
 What we need to do is change the fuel mixture to suit the extra air.